 How would you determine if the new model predicts delivery times better than the old model?

-Let’s say that you’re in charge of an e-commerce D2C business that sells socks.
+Let’s say you’re in charge of an e-commerce D2C business selling socks.

 What business health metrics would you care about tracking on a company dashboard?

-Let’s say every year, PG&E has to forecast exactly how much electricity to supply a town.
-We can’t supply too little, or else it causes outages, but if we supply too much, it’ll waste money if it’s not consumed by the town.
+Let’s say every year, PG&E has to forecast exactly how much electricity a town needs.
+We can’t supply too little, or else it causes outages, but if we supply too much, it’ll waste money if the town does not consume it.

 What’s one way we can model out how much electricity to supply?